AaronJan/postcss-font-grabber/README.md

     .pipe(
       postcss([
         postcssFontGrabber({
-          // Because PostCSS-Font-Grabber can't get the paths outside itself, you
-          // have to set them manually.
-          cssSrc: 'src/css/',
+          // postcss-font-grabber needs to know the CSS output
+          // directory in order to calculate the new font URL.
           cssDest: 'dist/',
           fontDest: 'dist/fonts/',
-          mkdir: true,
         }),
       ]),
     )